Asset Drawdown Strategy in Retirement

 Above, you can see two different scenarios.

 You don’t access your pre-tax account during your Tax Planning Window.
 This leads to a large pre-tax account and higher taxes down the line.
 In addition, once you are out of funds in your brokerage account, you are forced to liquidate your pre-tax account and pay more in taxes.
-Also, you are not filling up your lower tax brackets, leading to higher taxes down the line.
+Also, you are not filling up your lower tax brackets, leading to higher taxes.

-In blue, conversely, you take withdrawals from your pre-tax accounts during your tax planning window.
-Again, this lowers your overall taxes paid during your lifetime.
+Conversely, in blue, you take withdrawals from your pre-tax accounts during your tax planning window.
+Again, this lowers your overall lifetime taxes.

 Taking your pre-tax money during your tax planning window allows you to utilize your lower tax brackets and save on taxes in the long run.